 At least five other sites have been known, during or after the 1991-2005 survey, with similar characteristics, although one, possibly two, has been destroyed.
 Bamber pit, Swanscombe, is an old chalk quarry where Pyrola formerly grew on chalk humps at the damp quarry floor with Epipactis palustris (Marsh Helleborine) before tipping encroached and affected the pit drainage.
 Both species disappeared, but Pyrola has reappeared elsewhere in the pit.
 Craylands Gorge is a former minerals railway in deep chalk cuttings, where Pyrola has been recorded at the damp base with Epipactis phyllanthes (Green-flowered Helleborine).
-The third site is, or was, the Eastern Quarry between Bluewater and Ebbsfleet, which had a tunnel connection with Craylands Gorge and is the subject of the proposed development of Ebbsfleet Garden City.
-In 2000, the north western part of this site comprised a damp quarry floor beginning to scrub over with, inter alia, Salix caprea; in 45 BEC Report for 1946-47 (1948), 13: 301.
+The third site is a chalk pit at Cuxton which ceased operation in the 1970s and was developed for housing as the Medway Gate estate, c.
+2010.
+The fourth site is at Shorne Wood Country Park, which has a similar geology and history to

+46 BEC Report for 1946-47 (1948), 13: 301.